pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 config.setPrivateKeyJWTClientAuthnMethodConfig(privateKeyJwtConfig);
 ```

-Or it can use the default RP JWKS (this should be the right option in most cases):
+You can also reuse the relying party (RP) JWKS if that is where you keep the application's signing key:

 ```java
 val rpJwks = config.getRpJwks();